Press ESC to close

 1. White Box Testing

-White box testing inspects both code structure and functionality.
-Testers use the source code to construct test cases, providing a thorough examination of code correctness.
+White box testing inspects the code structure as well as the functionality of the code.
+Testers will have the source code and use it to construct test cases.
+This is a deep examination of testing code correctness.

-White box testing can identify issues missed by other methods, including problems with flow and logic.
-It integrates well into the software development process.
+White box testing can identify issues that other forms of testing completely missed.
+White box testing identifies issues that originate from flow and logic.
+It will fit well into the process of software development.

 2. Black Box Testing

-Black box testing evaluates functionality without knowledge of the internal code.
-Testers verify functionality using only specifications or requirements, focusing on what the software does rather than how it works.
+Black box testing tests functionality without the knowledge of any code or specifics of what is inside.
+Testers verify functionality with only available specifications or requirements and check what the software does, rather than how it accomplishes those tasks.

 3. Gray Box Testing

-Gray box testing combines elements of white box and black box testing.
-Testers have partial knowledge of the internal structure, such as limited access to data structures or algorithms.
+Gray box testing combines both white box and black box testing.
+Testers have limited knowledge of the internal structure, but not the whole picture.
+This may include seeing limited data structures or algorithms, which is a mix of black box and white box testing.

 5 Types of White Box Testing